PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/index.md

 ## Bindings

-The MARVIN platform has its own binding engine that uses binding strings like `"Object.Foo"` to resolve the value of `Foo` for a given source object.
+The MORYX platform has its own binding engine that uses binding strings like `"Object.Foo"` to resolve the value of `Foo` for a given source object.
 Such strings might be embedded into texts using brackets `"Hello {Person.Name}, how are you?"`.

 For more details see @subpage bindings.